GalaxyBotTeam/galactic/CONTRIBUTING.md

 ![Galactic Logo](https://s3.galaxybot.app/media/galactic/contributionBanner.png?v=2)

-Here’s a tailored CONTRIBUTING guide for galactic, modeled after your example but focused on galactic's ecosystem and technology:

-***

 # Contributing

 Welcome to the galactic project!
 We’re excited to have you join our open-source community.
 This guide will help you set up your development environment, adhere to our coding standards, and contribute effectively.